Law 548 - Legal Analysis

 A 3-unit Law 548 Advanced Legal Analysis Seminar is offered exclusively for students who have already taken the 548 Legal Analysis Workshop.

 This seminar offers advanced training in legal analysis.
 Enrolled students will be expected variously to help lead field work projects, to read materials included in an advanced syllabus and to write weekly reflection pieces, and to meet as needed with the entire Legal Analysis Workshop, with Professor López, and with field work teams.
 Enrolled students must submit a final paper.
-The final paper can, with Professor López’ approval, satisfy the Student Analytic Writing Requirement, or the Professional Responsibility Writing Requirement, or the Critical Race Studies Writing Requirement.
+The final paper can, with Professor López’ approval, satisfy the Student Analytic Writing Requirement or the Critical Race Studies Writing Requirement.
 Admission is by consent of instructor.
 Please submit your application in timely fashion.